The origin, history and development of table tennis

 “Whif whaf”, “Gossamer” and “flim-flam” described the term onomatopoetically.

-However, English manufacturer J. Jaques& Son Ltd registered one of the more popular names, Ping-Pong, as a copyright in 1901.
+However, English manufacturer J. Jaques& Son Ltd registered one of the more famous names, Ping-Pong, as a copyright in 1901.
 He sold the trademark to Parker Brothers in the United States.

-In the 1920s, the name and sport re-entered Europe as table tennis.
+In the 1920s, the name and sport re-entered Europe like table tennis.

 In 1927, Dr. Jacobi won the inaugural world championships.